Preparing for a singular “New Normal” is not enough

 85% of Americans are predicting that COVID-19 will have a lasting impact on society.

 As we face several phases of “Next Normals,” one option is to let uncertainty paralyze your team.
 But the better alternative, I believe, is to move with agility and prioritize customer-centricity in all areas of your business.

 If you’re committed to the latter, here’s an action plan on how you can keep up with your customers—or, better yet, to anticipate what they want before they even know it.

 Before the coronavirus crisis, many industries were already undergoing remarkable transformation.
 But that pace of change is nothing compared to what we’re seeing now.

 This is not the time to rely on old playbooks or gut feeling.
 Most of us, after all, have never experienced a crisis as consequential as COVID-19.

-Marketing successfully at this time requires a deep understanding of your customer.
+Marketing successfully in 2021 requires a deep understanding of your customer.
 Insights on shifting behaviors, attitudes and routines can create huge competitive advantage, but only if the data you’re capturing is timely and based on authentic customer feedback.
 Perhaps more importantly, this feedback needs to be enriched with a foundational understanding of the contextual dynamics impacting your customer.